zhoudaxia233/pyalpha/README.md

 ---
 ## Requirements
 1. `Python3`
+2. `pip`
-2. `graphviz-2.38` (Only this version has been tested, other versions may also work), you need to add **graphviz** to your SYSTEM PATH.
+3. `graphviz-2.38` (Only this version has been tested, other versions may also work).
+> On Ubuntu, simply type `sudo apt install graphviz`, and it will work!

+> On Windows, you may need this link [Graphviz 2.38 Stable Release](https://graphviz.gitlab.io/_pages/Download/windows/graphviz-2.38.msi).
+Also, you need to add **graphviz** to your SYSTEM PATH.
 Just add the **/bin/** folder is enough.

 ---

 ## Usage
 ```
-./main.py test/test0.txt
+./pyalpha/main.py tests/test0.txt
 ```
-After running the command, it automatically generates a dot file, a png file shows the Petri Net and a txt file describing the footprint.
+By default, it generates a dot file, a png file shows the Petri Net and a txt file describing the footprint.